🎥Moran: Dems' IRS proposal threatens privacy, security of Kan. banks - NewsBreak

 🎥Moran: Dems' IRS proposal threatens privacy, security of Kan. banks

-WASHINGTON – U.S. Senator Jerry Moran Tuesday spoke during a press conference on the Democrats’ proposal to expand the scope of the Internal Revenue Service (IRS),...jcpost.com
+WASHINGTON – U.S. Senator Jerry Moran Tuesday spoke during a press conference on the Democrats’ proposal to expand the scope of the Internal Revenue Service (IRS),...hutchpost.com

-WASHINGTON – U.S. Senator Jerry Moran Tuesday spoke during a press conference on the Democrats’ proposal to expand the scope of the Internal Revenue Service (IRS),...jcpost.com
+WASHINGTON – U.S. Senator Jerry Moran Tuesday spoke during a press conference on the Democrats’ proposal to expand the scope of the Internal Revenue Service (IRS),...hutchpost.com

 Comments / 0